Willow Run Bomber Plant

 11 Year Old Boy Draws Bombers to Save Willow Run

 Miles creates beautiful drawings to help save the Willow Run Bomber Plant.
 This is Miles.
 He's 11, and he loves the Willow Run Bomber Plant.
-The Rosies heard about him when we were talking with tailgaters at a recent U of M football game.
+Some of us heard about him when we were talking with tailgaters at a recent U of M football game.
 But we had no way to find him.
-Fortunately, he and… Continue reading 11 Year Old Boy Draws Bombers to Save Willow Run
+Fortunately, he… Continue reading 11 Year Old Boy Draws Bombers to Save Willow Run

 Orphan Car Show, Willow Run Bomber Plant, Willow Run Grand Opening

 Mr. Homer Hinchliff, whose father was a USAAF B-24 pilot, and attended the grand opening of the Willow Run Bomber Plant.
 I had the pleasure of meeting Mr. Homer Hinchliff of Willis, Michigan at the Orphan Car Show in Ypsilanti.
 Mr. Hinchliff says his dad, Lt.
-Col. Edward Hinchliff, was present during the 1940s at… Continue reading Willow Run Grand Opening Part I: a B-24 Bomber Flies up from Smyrna, TN
+Col. Edward Hinchliff, was present in 1942 at the… Continue reading Willow Run Grand Opening 1942, Part I: a B-24 Bomber Flies up from Smyrna, TN

 Orphan Car Show, Willow Run Bomber Plant, Willow Run Grand Opening